jayneedle42/Networking-Projects/README.md

 # Networking Projects

-In this repository you will find various projects related to Networking like simulate network enviroments with documentation on their implementation.
+In this repository you will find various projects related to Networking such as simulated network enviroments with documentation on their implementation.

 ## Appendix